telerik/ajax-docs/controls/formdecorator/troubleshooting/decorated-gridview-is-not-bound-to-sqldatasource-with-controlparameter .md

 **Cause:**

-In order to decorate all the controls on the page, the RadFormDecorator decorates the children controls of the complex controls as well (i.e., the RadFormDecorator iterates through the controls' collections).
+In order to decorate all of the controls on the page, the RadFormDecorator decorates the children controls of the complex controls as well (i.e., the RadFormDecorator iterates through the controls' collections).

-There is, however, a binding issue with the GridView when an SqlDataSource is used with ControlParameter and at the same time the GridView's collection is accessed from the code behind.
+There is, however, a binding issue with the GridView when the SqlDataSource is used with a ControlParameter and at the same time, the GridView's collection is accessed from the code behind.
 This issue can be easily reproduced on a page with no Telerik UI for ASP.NET AJAX controls and is shown in **Example 2**.
-The problem also affect the scenario with RadFormDecorator from **Example 1**.
+The problem also affects the scenario with the RadFormDecorator from **Example 1**.

->caption **Example 2**: asp:GridView cannot be bound to an SqlDataSource with ControlParameter when the GridView's collection is accessed from the code behind.
+>caption **Example 2**: asp:GridView cannot be bound to the SqlDataSource with a ControlParameter when the GridView's collection is accessed from the code behind.

 **ASP.NET**